 Sean, great to talk to you.

-My first question to James Comey would be, who did you lie to, the FISA judge or the President-elect of the United States when you told the FISA judge that you had corroborated some of the information from the dossier?
+You know, my first question to James Comey would be: who did you lie to, the FISA judge or the president-elect in the United States, when you told the FISA judge that you had corroborated some of the information from the dossier?

 Yeah.

-Because he because they told the Pfizer judge in October of twenty sixteen.
+Because they told the FISA judge in October of 2016, well, they never told the FISA judge.

 By law, they're supposed to vet it and corroborate it.